AazafRitha/Ransomware-Assignment-2024/README.md

 - `resources/`: Supporting references and materials.

 ## Contact
-For any questions or collaboration, feel free to connect with me on [LinkedIn](www.linkedin.com/in/aazafritha).
+For any questions or collaboration, feel free to connect with me on [LinkedIn] (www.linkedin.com/in/aazafritha).